-In this interview, Joerg Koehler, Head of Business Unit Industrial at Bruker BioSpin talks to AZoM about the benefits of Electron Parametric Resonance and what is it used for.
+In this interview, Joerg Koehler, Head of Business Unit Industrial at Bruker BioSpin talks to AZoM about the benefits of Electron Paramagnetic Resonance and what is it used for.

-What is Electron Parametric Resonance and what is it used for?
+What is Electron Paramagnetic Resonance and what is it used for?

 In the past, Infrared and Raman spectroscopy were commonly used to investigate polymer structures, and mass spectrometry is certainly an indispensable tool for polymer analysis.
 It is widely used to study polymer composition, polymer structure, molecular weight, and impurity content.